Bubblr-Inc/ai-vault-helm/README.md

 | Kubernetes Cluster | Kubernetes cluster will run the AI Vault containers |
 | PostGres DataBase | A postgres database for the AI Vault containers to store data |

-If you have these already prepare you may skip to the installation of the helm chart section, otherwise continue to the build or prepare the infrastructure section.
+If you have these already prepare you may skip to the _Installation of the Helm chart_ section, otherwise continue to the next section.

 ## Build or prepare the infrastructure.
 AI-Vault needs to be run in an infrastructure such as an AWS VPC and EKS setup.